xikito-ai/see_sharp_rookie/README.md

 ### Project 1: GuessNumber

-Have a user guess a random number between 1-10 and let them know if they got it correct, are too low, or are too high.
+Have an user guess a random number between 1-10 and let them know if they got it correct, are too low, or are too high.

 ### Project 2: PasswordChecker